octimot/StoryToolkitAI/docs/architecture/tk-engine-boundary.md

 - `AssistantSession`, which is a lightweight handle to an engine-owned assistant;
 - the existing Resolve render monitor returned by the monitored-render workflow;
 - existing `Timecode` values used by Resolve-related Tk behaviour;
-- image arrays returned for video-search frame presentation;
+- image arrays returned for video-search frame presentation.
-- transitional `action.triggered` events used by remaining compatibility workflows.

 These are accepted Version 1 limits, not Version 2 API designs.